AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/subscribe-adh.md

 uid: subscribe-adh
 ---

-# Subscribe to AVEVA Data Hub
+# Step 1B: Subscribe to AVEVA Data Hub

 As an administrator, the first step to subscribe to AVEVA Data Hub is to talk to your AVEVA Account Manager.
 After that, you log on to AVEVA Connect and turn on or subscribe to the AVEVA Data Hub service.